-The location, timing, and level of future growth occurring at the interchanges will depend on the availability of infrastructure and public services.
+The location, timing, and level of future growth occurring at the interchanges would depend on the availability of infrastructure and public services.
 Plans for critical future infrastructure are addressed by the individual jurisdictions and agencies providing these services to accommodate future development, regardless of the proposed project.

-3.1.8 WHAT ARE THE ENVIRONMENTAL CONSEQUENCES?
+3.1.7 WHAT ARE THE ENVIRONMENTAL CONSEQUENCES?

 The proposed Carolina Crossroads project could affect existing and future land use in several ways.
 These include directly converting the land from its existing use to transportation use, limiting or precluding planned future developments from occurring, or indirectly inducing unplanned development as well as supporting and enhancing or accelerating planned development.
-This section summarizes the impacts that the no-build, the RPA and the Refined RPA would have on existing and future land uses.
+This section summarizes the impacts that the no-build and reasonable alternatives would have on existing and future land uses.
+The reasonable alternatives are very similar in terms of land use impacts.
 While potential indirect effects related to land use are mentioned in this chapter, indirect and cumulative impacts are discussed in more detail in Chapter 3.15.

-3.1.8.1 No-Build Alternative
+3.1.7.1 No-Build Alternative